HewlettPackard/monkeyble/README.md

 For example, we get data from an API endpoint, or from the result of a module, we register a variable, then use a filter transform the data like combining two dictionary, transforming into a list, changing the type, extract a specific value, etc... to finally call another module in a new task with the transformed data..

-Given a list of variable as input we want to be sure that a particular task:
+Given a defined list of variable as input we want to be sure that a particular task:

 - is well called with the expected instantiated arguments
 - produced this exact result